-18. It is also alleged that while he was a fugitive from law, accused Paltan had confessed to Satya Prakash (PW 105),

-Vishambhar Sahani (PW 124) and Keshnath that he had killed

-Niyogi in complicity with Gyan Prakash and others.

-19. Prosecution also relied on recovery of certain

-articles from the house of accused persons on search being made on different dates.
-It was also alleged that after this incident accused Chandrakant Shah had absconded and stayed at different hotels at different places under different names
+- 18. It is also alleged that while he was a fugitive from law, accused Paltan had confessed to Satya Prakash (PW 105), Vishambhar Sahani (PW 124) and Keshnath that he had killed Niyogi in complicity with Gyan Prakash and others. - 19.
+Prosecution also relied on recovery of certain articles from the house of accused persons on search being made on defferent dates.
+It was also alleged that after this incident accused Chandrakant Shah had absconded and stayed at different hotels at different places under different names. - 20.
 Accused Avdhesh Rai was an associate of Gyan Prakash Mishra.
-After Niyogi murder, accused Avdhesh Rai was given a contract of cycle-stand on the recommendation of Prabhu Nath

-Mishra, elder brother of accused Gyan Prakash Mishra.
-The income from this cycle stand was deposited in the account of Gyan Prakash.

-- 21. Gyan Prakash and Abhay Singh also absconded to Pachmarhi on 4-10-1991. - 22.
+After Niyogi murder, accused Avdhesh Rai was given a contract of cycle-stand on the recommendation of Prabhu Nath Mishra, elder brother of accused Gyan Prakash Mishra.
+The income from this cycle stand was deposited in the account of Gyan Prakash. - 21.
+Gyan Prakash and Abhay Singh also absconded to Pachmarhi on 4-10-1991. - 22.
 The prosecution examined as many as 192 witnesses, their evidence running in nearly 500 pages.
 As many as 455 documents were proved by the prosecution, besides 69 others of defence.
 The trial Court considered the evidence in detail and held the following facts and circumstances proved: - (A) Simplex Group of Industries had various Units.
 Moolchand Shah was the Director of Simplex Group of Industries.
 Accused Naveen Shah was the Director of Simplex Castings.
-Accused Chandra-kant Shah was Director of Oswal Iron and Steel Pvt.Ltd.
-Most of the materials for cutting and processing was supplied to Oswal Iron and Steel Company by Simplex Castings. - (B) It was also found that Simplex Group of Industries had retrenched the maximum number of workers, and their wage level was also low. - labourers.
+Accused Chandrakant Shah was Director of Oswal Iron and Steel Pvt.Ltd.
+Most of the materials for cutting and processing was supplied to Oswal Iron and Steel Company by Simplex Castings. - (B) It was also found that Simplex Group of Industries had retrenched the maximum number of workers, and their wage level was also low. - Chattisgarh Mukti Morcha had taken up the cause of labourers.
 Number of processions Dharnas and meetings were being organised.
 The agitations were mainly directed against Simplex Group of Industries, as is evident from the numerous reports made to the Police, which were recorded in the Roznamchas proved by S.L.Salam (PW 7).
-On 17-9-90 a large procession was taken out by the CMM in which slogans were being raised against the Simplex Company also.
-The procession ended up in a meeting in which provocative speech was given by Niyogi. - (D) Salam (PW 7) proved activities of Niyogi who was organising demonstrations and processions and was making gsdicheld.
+On 17-9-90 a large procession was taken out by the CMM in which slogans were being raised against the Simplex Compnay also.
+The procession ended up in a meeting in which provocative speech was given by Niyogi. - (D) Salam (PW 7) proved activities of Niyogi who was organising demonstrations and processions and was making provocative speeches.
+On 14-11-1990 prohibitory order u/s 144 Cr.P.C. was imposed restricting gathering of persons at the gates of Simplex Industries. - (E) On 15-11-90 Niyogi addressed a meeting of workers and specifically mentioned the Simplex Group as the inustry against which the agitation was directed.
+He threatened that the factory would be closed unless Moolchand Shah and Naveen Shah came to him for talks. - (F) Salam's evidence shows that Niyogi was incessantly indulging in Dharnas and provocative speeches.
+On 15-8-91 there was a massive procession and Dharna in front of Simplex gate where Niyogi made a provocative speech.
+On 28-8-91 a